 *** Part of Eye parish (approximately 190 persons, 32 hectares) was transferred to East Ward following boundary changes in the Peterborough (Parishes) Order 2004.

-Between census years Peterborough City Council produces population estimates, the population estimates for Eye Parish in 2012 was 4,480 and 2013 was 4,590 an increase of 6% since the 2011 census.
+Between census years Peterborough City Council produces population estimates, the population estimates.
 Further information here: https://www.peterborough.gov.uk/council/about-peterborough/population/